-On the International A Level Chemistry course, students will continue their journey into the atomic world, learning what drives chemical reactions and why they occur in the first place.
-This is a challenging, but rewarding and enjoyable subject; we move on from GCSE to apply the knowledge and there is a strong emphasis on practical work, which takes place in our well-equipped laboratories.
+On the International A-level Chemistry course, you will continue your journey into the atomic world, learning what drives chemical reactions and why they occur in the first place.
+This is a challenging, but rewarding and enjoyable, subject and we move on from GCSE to apply the knowledge and there is a strong emphasis on practical work, which takes place in our well-equipped laboratories.